pedroliman/verdict/docs/index.md

 - SOTA-level on a variety of benchmarks with minimal fitting and a fraction of the inference time.

 ## Quickstart
 Verdict allows you to define arbitrary compound LLM-as-a-judge systems in a declarative manner.
-Here, we show an example of a Verdict judging pipeline that enables us to achieve SOTA  **(+14.5% over GPT-4o)** on the ExpertQA hallucination detection dataset.
+Here, we show an example of a Verdict judging pipeline that enables us to achieve SOTA  **(+14.5% over GPT-4o and +9.2% over o1)** on the ExpertQA hallucination detection dataset.

 First, install the package with `pip install verdict` (or with `uv`).